Tropicalbunny/MyRepo/README.md

 ### Project Goals

-The main project goal of this website is to make an easy, user friendly website for all ages. to achieve this, i broke down the goals into achievable milestones.
+The main project goal of this website is to make an easy, user friendly website for all ages. to achieve this, I have broken down the goals into achievable milestones.

 - Make an incredibly simple UI so people that have less knowledge to technology can have a pleasant experience
 - Clearly show locations, with images that peak intrest